Key Bitcoin options 'fear' indicator reflects traders' regulatory concerns By Cointelegraph - Up News Info

-After 46 consecutive days of trading above $42,000, (BTC) price started to show weakness on Sept.
+After 46 consecutive days of trading above $42,000, the price of (BTC) started to show weakness on Sept.
 21. Over the last three days, the 13% accumulated loss was enough to erase the hard-earned gains added since Aug.
 6. Historicals also show that the previous bearish cycle took 79 days to regain the all-important $42,000 level.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.